15 Companion Plants to Grow With Tulips This Season

 Marigolds produce magnificent bright flowers that can repel many pests.

-Reliable season-long bloomers in vivid hues of orange and yellow, marigolds are known for being both disease and pest deterrent.
-With their fern-like foliage and a healthy affinity for the hot sun sun, marigolds are perfect to pair with your tulips.
+Reliable season-long bloomers in vivid hues of orange and yellow, marigolds are known for being both disease and pest deterrents.
+With their fern-like foliage and a healthy affinity for the hot sun, marigolds are perfect tulip companion plants.

 Choose varieties from the African marigold family (Tagetes erecta), since they’re taller and can be pinched into a more bushier form.
 Deadhead diligently and they will continue to flower beautifully until first frost.